Why I Think That "Singles Awareness Day" Is a Twisted, Messy Little Emotional Gift.

 With this in mind, what if, instead of seeing Valentine's Day as an inconvenience and as an unnecessarily painful reminder of our single or uncomfortably coupled status, we saw it as a unique opportunity to pause and to assess how we're currently feeling about dating and our relationships, and to re-evaluate the course of action (or inaction) we're taking to cope with those feelings?
 Yes, Valentine's Day can be an uncomfortable reminder that we're single or unhappily coupled — and it can also prompt us to remember that we want more from our love lives, and to acknowledge that our current attempts at making things happen might not be working for us anymore.
 In this way, Valentine's Day just might be the catalyst you were waiting for to inspire you to do things differently in your love life.

 So, with this in mind: This Valentine's Day, maybe we can consider giving ourselves the gift of a new perspective on our dating and romantic lives.
 Like most really good gifts, a new perspective is a gift that will require some forethought, as well as a degree of effort and a little intentionality.
-But (here's a little secret): if you ask me - I think that you are absolutely worth a gift like that.
+But (here's a little secret): if you ask me — I think that you are absolutely worth giving yourself a gift like that.

 Sending love to you all on Valentine's Day.
 Please consider doing a little something extra to be kind to yourself today.